vinnydiehl/pokelog/CONTRIBUTING.md

 The `develop` branch is the main branch that all work gets merged into, and it is frequently merged into `master` as those features are released.
 At least, this will be the case post-1.0; while the website is in beta the code that is running live will be whatever we are currently testing.
+The current live commit is displayed on [the about page](https://www.pokelog.net/about).

 When starting work on a new feature, create a new branch off of `develop` with a name that describes the feature you're working on, like